amboltio/DM-i-AI-2023/lunar-lander/README.md

 A landing attempt is considered a success if a `total_reward` of at least 200 points is achieved and at that point the game is terminated.
 The game is also terminated if the lander chrashes.

 ### Scoring
 In the usecase the 10 games will be running consecutively.
-Your score will be the `total_rewards` of all these games summed up.
+Your score will be the `total_rewards` of all these games summed up. **If you fail to complete all games a score of -200 will be assigned for each game you don't complete.**

 ## Interaction
-You'll receive a LunarLanderPredictRequestDto which contain the following:
+You'll receive a LunarLanderPredictRequestDto which contains the following:
 ```python
 class LunarLanderPredictRequestDto(BaseModel):
     observation: List[float]